-My name is Matt Friedman and I own SMB Logic.
-I am also a loud and prolific advocate for Net Neutrality, and there is a really good reason for this.
+My name is Matt Friedman, and I own SMB Logic.
+I am also a loud and prolific advocate for Net Neutrality, and there is an excellent reason for this.
 So many people don’t really understand what net neutrality is about and confuse net neutrality with broadband access speed trends.
 I wanted to take a moment to help better position what net neutrality is, why it is important to everyone, and how it goes far beyond just broadband speed access.

 What is Net Neutrality?

 Net Neutrality is about what ISP’s are allowed to do with your connection data and with your access to third-party services.
 It is the principle that all data traversing the web should be treated equally and without bias, specifically, bias from the internet service provider(s) involved in connecting point A to Point B on the web.